antoniog675/JavaScript-Portfolio-Project-2/README.md

 <details>
     <summary><h2>Debugging</h2></summary>
     <ul>
-    <li>Resolved bugs</li>
+        <h2>Resolved bugs</h2>
         <li>One of the bugs I got was the console error.favicon, after searching what the problem was it was easy to fix, the website now has a favicon and the error has gone away
-    <li>Unresolved bugs</li>
+        <h2>Unresolved bugs</h2>
         <li>I have this on my console when I load the index.html, but when I load the game up the console error dissapears and the code is fine....</li>
     </ul>

    ![Unsolved bug](assets/images/unsolvedd-bugs.jpg)